-Subsequent to the grant date, the exercise price has been adjusted from HK\$0.2122 per share to HK\$0.2063 per share to reflect the bonus element of rights issue completed on 18 May 2021, and accordingly the number of Shares exercisable under the share options granted have also been adjusted.
-Details are set out in the Company's announcement dated 18 May 2021.
+\\ Subsequent to the grant date, the exercise price has been adjusted from HK\$0.2122 per Share to HK\$0.2063 per Share to reflect the bonus element of the Previous Rights Issue completed on 18 May 2021 which has been further adjusted to HK\$4.126 per Share upon the completion of the Capital Reorganisation, and accordingly the number of Shares exercisable under the share options granted have also been adjusted.
+Details are set out in the Company's announcement dated 18 May 2021 and the circular of the Company dated 3 January 2022.